-Pre-paid cellular subscribers contributed service revenues in a total amount of approximately NIS 300 million in 2014, a decrease of 17% from approximately NIS 360 million in 2013, as a result of the price erosion in pre-paid services and the decrease in the number of pre-paid subscribers, which was largely attributed to the pre-paid subscribers moving to post-paid subscriber packages as a result of the significant price erosion (and hence increasing attractiveness) in these products, as well to increased competition for pre-paid subscribers.
+Pre-paid cellular subscribers contributed service revenues in a total amount of approximately NIS 180 million in 2016, a decrease of 22% from approximately NIS 230 million in 2015.
+This decrease was a result of the price erosion in pre-paid services and the decrease in the number of pre-paid subscribers, which was largely attributed to pre-paid subscribers moving to post-paid subscriber packages due to the significant price declines (and hence increased attractiveness) for these products.